 - the interdepartmental Flemish team at the Belgian permanent representation to the European Union in Brussels, led by a General Representative;

 - twelve General Representations of the Government of Flanders, accredited to the governments of neighbouring countries and a number of well-chosen countries and international organizations:

 - UNESCO, OECD and Council of Europe, Paris,

 - Spain, Madrid,

 - Poland and the Baltic States, Warsaw,

 - Austria, Hungary, Slovenia, Slovakia and Czech Republic, Vienna,

-- United States of America and Canada, New York,
+- United States of America, New York,

 - Southern Africa, Pretoria and